Benjarag/VLN2/README.md

 - Access their listings on the 'My Listings' page which is available in the navigation bar
 - View the offers made on their listings
 - Access the offers made on their listings on the 'My Offers' page which is available in the navigation bar
-- Accept, Reject or make offers Contingent on the 'My Offers' page
+- Accept, Reject, or make offers Contingent on the 'My Offers' page
 - Either be an agency seller or an individual seller

 #### For each purchase offer, sellers can: